f5devcentral/f5-agility-labs-nginx/docs/class5/module1/recap.rst

 Module Review - Test Driving NGINX Plus with App Protect and NGINX Management Suite
 -----------------------------------------------------------------------------------

-In this module, we have completed the following items:
+In this module, you have completed the following items:

 - Viewing NGINX Plus instance health and statistics in NMS
 - Viewing NGINX Plus application service configurations in NMS